fglock/Perlito/README-perlito5-Java.md

 The Perlito5 Java backend doesn't support Perl XS extensions.
 Instead of XS, it has an extension mechanism that connects Perl with Java.

-Java classes can be added to a Perl script using a "package" declaration:
+Java classes can be added to a Perl script using a special "package" declaration:

-  - an empty package works for importing builtin types ("String", "Long")
+  - an empty package works for importing builtin types or primitives ("String", "Long", "long")

   - an "import" specification works for importing Java classes

   - an "extends" specification works for adding methods to an existing class

   - an "implements" specification works for adding methods to an existing interface

+  - a "header" specification works for creating a Java package

 "Java::inline" can be used to add Java expressions to a Perl script